lukden/secret_recipe_blogs/README.md

   <li>Implement feature for users to save their favorite recipes to a list</li>
   <li>Add image upload functionality</li>
   <li>Update with reviews or likes to gage interest in recipes</li>
+  <li>Create recipe container that displays ingredients and steps as a list</li>
 </ul>